namzug16/RD_Visualizer/README.md

 # RB Visualizer

 Relational Database Visualizer is a Project(still a demo) inspired by Drawsql and
-has been made with the sole purpose of learning.
+it has been made with the sole purpose of learning.
 ---
 ## Packages used
 - [flutter_hooks](https://github.com/rrousselGit/flutter_hooks)